dongdong-2021/dongdong-2021/README.md

 - 👋 Hi, I’m @dongdong-2021
-- 👀 I’m interested in coding.
+- 👀 I’m interested in C++ coding.
-- 🌱 I’m currently learning it.
+- 🌱 I’m currently learning Tree algorithms and range algorithms(segment tree or Mo's algorithm).
 - 📫 How to reach me: go to USACO, AtCoder, Luogu and find "dongdong_2021"!

 <!---